Skip to content

 FlagDefaultDescription

 -o, --objective <text>The research goal for the session.
-Required unless --resume or --session is provided.
+Required unless --session is provided.

 --jsonPrint machine-readable summary instead of progress lines